Skip to content

 Do I need a visa to visit Israel? +

-Citizens of the US, UK, EU/Schengen, Canada, Australia and many other countries do not need a visa for tourist stays of up to 90 days and receive an entry permit on arrival.
+Citizens of the US, UK, EU/Schengen, Canada, Australia and many other countries do not need a visa for tourist stays of up to 90 days.
+However, since 1 January 2025 most of these visa-exempt travellers must obtain an ETA-IL (electronic travel authorization) online before they fly.
 Requirements depend on your nationality, so always verify with an official Israeli source before you travel.

 Does Israel stamp your passport? +